pagkly/Zed/Investopedia3/What Is the Hawthorne Effect.md

 ## The Hawthorne Effect in Practice

 As an example of the Hawthorne Effect, consider a 1978 study conducted to determine if cerebellar neurostimulators could reduce the motor dysfunction of young cerebral palsy sufferers.
 The objective testing revealed that the patients in the study claimed that their motor dysfunctions decreased and that they embraced the treatment.
-But this patient feedback countered the [quantitative analysis](https://www.investopedia.com/terms/q/quantitativeanalysis.asp), which demonstrated that there was scant increased motor function.
+But this patient feedback countered the [[quantitative analysis]](https://www.investopedia.com/terms/q/quantitativeanalysis.asp), which demonstrated that there was scant increased motor function.

 Indeed, the increased human interaction with doctors, nurses, therapists, and other medical personnel during these trials had a positive psychological impact on patients, which consequently fostered their illusion of physical improvements to their conditions.
 When analyzing the results, researchers concluded that the Hawthorne Effect negatively impacted the data, as there was no evidence that the cerebellar neurostimulators were measurably effective.